Superlens: 50-nm flat silver layer

-For further information see Fresnel number and Fresnel diffraction

 Negative index GRIN lenses

 Gradient Index (GRIN) – The larger range of material response available in metamaterials should lead to improved GRIN lens design.
 In particular, since the permittivity and permeability of a metamaterial can be adjusted independently, metamaterial GRIN lenses can presumably be better matched to free space.
 The GRIN lens is constructed by using a slab of NIM with a variable index of refraction in the y direction, perpendicular to the direction of propagation z.

 Far-field superlens

 In 2005, a group proposed a theoretical way to overcome the near-field limitation using a new device termed a far-field superlens (FSL), which is a properly designed periodically corrugated metallic slab-based superlens.

 Imaging was experimentally demonstrated in the far field, taking the next step after near-field experiments.
 The key element is termed as a far-field superlens (FSL) which consists of a conventional superlens and a nanoscale coupler.